This software registers two images using the transformation of the Cartesian coordinate system (similarity

 - at least 50% overlap exists between the images.

-Satellite images and images obtained by an aircraft at different flight paths and possibly from different
+Satellite images and images obtained at nadir view by an aircraft at different flight paths and possibly from

-altitudes of a scene can be registered by this software.
-If any of the above assumptions are violated, the
+different altitudes of a scene can be registered by this software.
+If any of the above assumptions is not

-program may register the images approximately or report a failure.
+satisfied, the program may register the images inaccurately or incorrectly.

 Modes of operation: The program operates at three different modes: